Web Key IT’s 16 Steps

 What is it?

-Link text should clear and concise, telling the user where or what they can expect when the link is selected.
+Link text should be clear and concise, telling the user where or what they can expect when the link is selected.

 Who does it effect?